 Sayaha has imported Miami flair to San Francisco, and has been teaching pole dance as a fun way to build strength and cardiovascular fitness, engaging fundamental dance concepts such as rhythm and musicality, all while students learn one of the hottest trends now hitting the mainstream.
 Ms. Aida is currently on leave.

 Vivian joined Studio Botan in 2012 and is proud to be a part of the instructor team.
 She loves pole dancing because of its acrobatic and artistic qualities and enjoys sharing her enthusiasm with her students!

 Trained almost exclusively in ballet, Alexa’s traditional background collided with her wild dancer’s soul in an exotic and sensual love affair when she discovered pole.

 Natalia found pole dancing by accident and now it has become one of her greatest passions.
 She likes how it’s different from everything and loves the reaction of people when she tells them what she does.
 She enjoys teaching very much!

-Our modern spa-inspired studio features tall 14 foot poles, large mirrors, and floor to ceiling windows (with available privacy screens) looking onto Montgomery street.
+Our second-story, modern spa-inspired studio features high ceilings, tall 14 foot poles, large mirrors, and bright windows looking over 8th Street.

 We hope our warm and supportive environment will be perfect place for you to take your fitness and dance training to the next level!

 We go beyond simply learning pole tricks – our instructors have extensive dance experience, and you will learn dance concepts and acquire strength and skills which can be applied to any form of dance.

 Fitness is emphasized, so you can combine your cardiovascular, strength, and flexibility training in one fun and funky activity.

 Tall 14 foot spinning poles are suitable for beginner classes up to world class competition.
 Studio Botan welcomes and encourages men to participate.